 Animal products contain mostly saturated fats, the less healthy of the two.
 Plant sources of fat are unsaturated, healthier than saturated fats.
 You will also find healthy fats in seafood and fish.

-Trans fats added to foods during manufacturing are harmful to the body.
-They raise your cholesterol and endanger your heart.
+According to MayoClinic, trans fats added to foods during manufacturing are harmful to the body.
 The FDA is making sure manufacturers remove them from processed foods.
-(23) (24)

-Popular foods high in saturated fat, such as cheese, bacon, and butter, are typically foods you want to avoid on a Vegan Diet.
-(25)
+Popular foods high in saturated fat, such as cheese, bacon, and butter, are typically foods you want to avoid on a Vegan Diet, HarvardHealth reports.